The Cheapest Cox Internet Plans: Save Money on Wi-Fi

 Details

-Cox’s Go Fast plan offers 100Mbps of speed and 1,280GB of data each month.
+Cox’s Fast plan offers 300Mbps of speed, including 1,280GB of data each month.

-100Mbps is a decent speed for small households, but it’s not great if you work from home or enjoy high-res gaming.
-And 1,280GB is equivalent to 1.25TB, which is quite a bit of data—you’re unlikely to hit the limit even if you stream ten hours a day.
-But you still might, and you can’t get unlimited data unless you pay $49.99 more a month.
+300Mbps is a decent speed for most households, and 1,280GB is equivalent to 1.25TB, which is quite a bit of data—you’re unlikely to hit the limit even if you stream ten hours a day.
+But you still might, and you can’t get unlimited data unless you pay $49.99 more a month (or bundle your internet plan with a Cox Mobile plan to get unlimited free data).
 Yikes.

 Do Cox’s internet prices go up after the first 12 months?

-Cox’s internet prices don’t automatically go up after 12 months, although some plans do automatically increase after 24 months.
-This isn’t true of all Cox plans, so look at the fine print in the plan you want.
-That’s the easiest way to find out if your plan price will automatically increase in the future.
+Cox’s internet prices don’t automatically go up after 12 months, although its Go Super Fast plan automatically increases by $10/month after 24 months.
+Be sure to look at the fine print in the plan you want to find out if your plan price will automatically increase in the future.

 Does Cox have no-contract internet?